LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/methods/report.md

 ### Report
 #### version 1.0

+### Note
+Please make sure the read the overview.

 ### Description
-Use this API to report an engagement attributes for a consumer in an appInstallationId context.
+Use this API to access the Liveperson monitoring system in order to report information regarding consumer activity within the brand's system.
+Such information can include engagement attributes, entry points.

 ### Use cases
 * Report consumer engagement-attributes from any entry point within the App